 After the cruciform's "turn you into an idiot" flaw is fixed he gets combined with the local version of the Space Pope and is declared the "anti-pope".
 The effect is that every time the Pope dies Dure gets resurrected and the Pope's supporter shot him in the head in order to get the Pope back.

-A story in Ursula K. Le Guin's Changing Planes describes a race of humanoid aliens called the Gyr in which about one in every thousand sprouts wings in young adulthood, which carries several disadvantages.
+One story describes a race of humanoid aliens called the Gyr in which about one in every thousand sprouts wings in young adulthood, which carries several disadvantages.
 Firstly, the wing-growth process takes a year and is very painful and incapacitating.
 Secondly, winged people develop lightweight hollow bones which make them more vulnerable to injury.
 Worst of all, those who attempt flight have a tendency to suddenly lose control of their wings and crash — if it isn't fatal, they're stuck with useless, cumbersome wings.
 And trying to remove the wings surgically causes slow, painful death.
 Hence, most winged people don't even try flying, and those who do are considered eccentric and foolish.

-Another story in the same book mentions the immortals of Aya, an island in the world of Yendi.
+Another story mentions the immortals of Aya, an island in the world of Yendi.
 Being bitten by a fly renders them immortal—but while they can't get sick, they can be horribly burnt and disfigured in accidents.
 And they often end up buried alive and turning into sentient diamonds.
-It's a horrible blend of Who Wants to Live Forever? and I Have No Mouth and I Must Scream.
+It's a horrible blend of Who Wants to Live Forever? and And I Must Scream.